PSVR vs PSVR2

 Optics and Field of View:

-The PSVR2 has adjustable lens separation, while the original PSVR has a fixed lens separation.
-The PSVR2 also offers an approximately 110-degree field of view, while the original PSVR has a field of view of around 100 degrees.
+The PSVR2 has adjustable lens separation, while the original has a fixed lens separation.
+The second version also offers an approximately 110-degree field of view, while the original PSVR has a field of view of around 100 degrees.
 The PSVR2's adjustable lens separation and a wider field of view should provide a more immersive and comfortable VR experience.

 Sensors and Tracking:

-The PSVR2 uses a six-axis motion sensing system with a gyroscope, accelerometer, and IR proximity sensor, as well as four embedded cameras for headset and controller tracking and an IR camera for eye tracking per eye.
-The original PSVR uses a similar tracking system, but only has one camera and lacks eye tracking.
+The newer addition uses a six-axis motion sensing system with a gyroscope, accelerometer, and IR proximity sensor, as well as four embedded cameras for headset and controller tracking and an IR camera for eye tracking per eye.
+The original model uses a similar tracking system, but only has one camera and lacks eye tracking.
 The PSVR2's additional cameras and eye tracking should provide more accurate and responsive tracking, resulting in a better VR experience.

 Comfort: